benxie4-afk/sunstreak-legal/privacy-policy.md

 ## 9. International Users

-Our servers are currently located in [United States / hosting region].
+Our servers are currently located in United States.

 By using the App, you consent to the transfer of your data to that location, which may have different data-protection laws than your home country.